edora-christiankaaber/eudi-doc-attestation-rulebooks-catalog/rulebooks/social-security/attestation-rulebook-wp6-pda1.md

 #### 4.1.3 The Business Context
 Financial authorities must ensure that workers from abroad are equipped with the necessary PD A1 document.
 An efficient, secure, and reliable verification process is crucial to avoid legal liabilities, fines, and loss of trust.
 #### 4.1.4	The Verification Process
-- The financial police, onboarded in the EUDI wallet ecosystem, use a financial police instance (verification app) to request information about Emma's PD A1 and her PID.
+- The financial police, onboarded in the EUDI wallet ecosystem, use a financial police instance (verification app) with proximity (e.g. NFC or Bluetooth) or non-proximity (e.g. internet endpoint) technology to request information about Emma's PD A1 and her PID.
 - According to national regulation, the financial police are allowed to request all information from the PD A1, including the validity period, place of work, and other relevant details.
 - The request is sent through a secure channel using a standard protocol for digital information exchange between the wallet and the financial police instance to protect Emma's data.
 - Emma’s EUDI Wallet receives the request and evaluates it according to the registered and published disclosure policy of social security coordination.
 This evaluation includes a verification of the relying party.